Breathing life into extraordinary promotional label conceptsPosted on April 17th, 2020

 - If your goal is savings, do you want to provide the customer savings on this order or future orders?
 IRCs are great for immediate redemption, but an in-pack coupon or a direct mail postcard would work for future redemption.

 - Do you want an on- or off- or in-package promotion?
-There are products that go on your package (labels, hang tags, etc.), products that are part of your store display (shelf talkers, aisle violators) and products that go in your package (coupons placed in FDA-approved overwrap).
+There are products that go on your package (labels, bottle neck tags, etc.), products that are part of your store display (shelf talkers, aisle violators) and products that go in your package (coupons placed in FDA-approved overwrap).

 - Are you interested in experimenting with smart label technology?
 And, if so, would you like to do it at the unit level or the display level?